Email FacebookTwitterMenu burgerClose thin

 If you prefer to put your funds directly into your checking account, you can deposit a money order instead of cashing it.
 Banks usually accept post office money orders like they would a regular check at branches, ATMs or even on a mobile app.
 Money orders from other sources may need to be deposited at a branch.

-Similarly to cashing a money order or check, you will need to endorse and sign the money order.
+Similarly to cashing a money order or check, you’ll need to endorse and sign the money order.
 Funds should be available within a few days from deposit.
 Once processed, you can spend or withdraw the money as you please.
 Or you could stash it away into a savings account, to save for a rainy day.

 Bottom Line

 Cashing or depositing a money order is similar to buying one.
 There are a number of convenient places to do so, although it also tends to include a small fee.
 You can usually avoid that fee by going to your own bank, though.
-Additionally, your best bet is often cashing the money order at the same place it came from.
+Your best bet is often cashing the money order at the same place it came from.

 Tips for Money Management